csqui/resurgent-river/README.md

 Only the ElkVM1 machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: 136.36.56.1

-Machines within the network can only be accessed by my personal local machine (with an IP Address of 136.36.56.1).
+Machines within the network can only be accessed by a specific local machine (with an IP Address of 136.36.56.1).

 A summary of the access policies in place can be found in the table below.